 We had a lot of time look around the town, check the market stalls in Leticia, the port with the boats to Santa Rosa (Peru).
 You can just pay a boat to cross to Peru from the boats near the market place.
 This time of the year there is not so much to do in Peru, as the water level was still extremely high.

-Leticia and the parakeets – a must to watch
+Leticia and the parakeets – a must-watch activity

 So let’s get back to Leticia, Colombia.